RaphaelEjike/Tackling_Phishing_Threats/README.md

 ### Benefits of Zero Trust Architecture

-- Enhanced Security: Continuous verification reduces the risk of unauthorized access.
+i) Enhanced Security: Continuous verification reduces the risk of unauthorized access.

-- Reduced Attack Surface: Limiting access to only necessary resources minimizes potential damage.
+ii) Reduced Attack Surface: Limiting access to only necessary resources minimizes potential damage.

-- Improved Compliance: Helps meet regulatory requirements for data protection and security.
+iii) Improved Compliance: Helps meet regulatory requirements for data protection and security.

 ### Conclusion
 Implementing a Zero Trust Architecture is essential for protecting your organization from sophisticated cyber threats.